-1. What is the PIVOT
+1. What is the PIVOT operator in Oracle?

-The PIVOT
+The PIVOT operator in

 Oracle SQL is used to rotate or transform data by converting rows into columns.